MrClock8163/GeoComPy/README.md

 ## Requirements

 To use the package, Python 3.11 or higher is required.

 For the platform independent serial communication, GeoComPy relies on the [pySerial](https://pypi.org/project/pyserial/) package to provide the necessary abstractions.

+The command line applications might require additional dependencies, that are not installed by default.
+The requirements for these can be found in the relevant documentation.

 ## Installation